livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 The authors must also submit a cover letter with suggestions for 4--5 reviewers, and note any deviations from the presubmission letter.
+Additionally, you must upload a representative image as noted above.

 Article submission also involves paying a nominal charge of of $100 per submission, which covers our peer review management system as well as ongoing operation costs (web hosting, etc.).
 This is handled through Stripe Connect and can be paid via any major credit card.